openproof/core/README.md

 ## License

-This project is licensed under the Apache BSL 1.1 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSL 1.1 - see the [LICENSE](LICENSE) file for details.

-## Security

-For security concerns, please email security@openproof.dev instead of using the issue tracker.

 ## Project Status